rynstwrt/Continue-Without-Supporting/README.md

 # Continue-Without-Supporting
-A browser extension that automatically clicks on "continue without supporting" or similar phrases when given a popup about whitelisting their site.
+A browser extension that auto-clicks on "continue without supporting" or similar phrases when given a popup about disabling adblock.